zkxs/simple-crosshair-overlay/README.md

 Maybe one day I'll get around to these features:

-- Support changing color of built-in crosshair
+- Support changing color of built-in crosshair _without_ manual config editing
 - Verify if it works on MacOS/Linux
-- Custom app icon in both exe and tray
 - Customizable hotkeys

 <!-- TODO: publish crate